 The addition of red curry paste gives these cakes an authentic look and taste.
 I’ve added a good amount of oil to a Wok, but any pot or deep frying pan would do.
 I don’t have a deep fryer so am not sure about the temperature, but it can’t be scolding hot, these little cakes need about 5 minutes in the oil to cook right through.
 They puff up and float after a minute or so, then I flip them every other minute until golden brown.

-I know they are cooked when I hear the second bout of sizzle.
+They are cooked when you hear the second bout of sizzle.
 Drain them on a rack and allow them to cool slightly.

 Serve with a garnish of fresh coriander leaves, lime pieces and your favorite dipping sauce.